Liverpool Telescope: Description

 Along with the Faulkes Telescope North and South, it is available for use by school children around the world over the internet.
 The registration and time allocation for the LT is organised by the National Schools Observatory.

 The Liverpool Telescope is one of the primary players in the Heterogeneous Telescope Networks Consortium, a global collaboration between major research groups in the field of robotic telescopes which seeks a standard for communication between remote telescopes, telescope users, and other scientific resources.

-Plans for an improved version, the Liverpool Telescope 2, are underway.
+Plans for an improved version, the New Robotic Telescope (NRT), are underway.